Michele Sindona: International banker

-Within a year of the Gambino family's choosing him to manage their heroin profits, Sindona had bought his first bank.
-He also became a friend of future Pope Giovanni Battista Montini; Montini was at the time archbishop of the Archdiocese of Milan and Cardinal.
+Within a year of being chosen by the Gambino family to manage their heroin profits, Sindona bought his first bank.
+At the beginning of the 1960s, Sindona was a friend of Giovanni Battista Montini, at the time archbishop of the Archdiocese of Milan and Cardinal.
+In 1964 Sindona made a deal with a London banker with the newly-introduced offshore Eurodollar.
 By the time Montini became Pope Paul VI, Sindona had acquired, through his holding company Fasco, many more Italian banks, and his progress continued right up to the beginning of his association with the Vatican Bank in 1969.
 Huge amounts of money moved from Sindona's banks through the Vatican to Swiss banks, and he began speculating against major currencies on a large scale.

-In 1972, Sindona purchased a controlling interest in Long Island's Franklin National Bank from Lawrence Tisch.
+In 1972, Sindona's Fasco International Holding purchased a controlling interest in Long Island's Franklin National Bank from Laurence Tisch.
 He was hailed as "the saviour of the lira" and was named "Man of the Year" in January 1974 by the US ambassador to Italy, John Volpe.
-But that April, a sudden stock market crash led to what is known as Il Crack Sindona (The Sindona bankrupt).
+But that April, a sudden stock market crash led to what is known as Il Crack Sindona ("The Sindona Bankruptcy").
 The Franklin Bank's profit fell by as much as 98% compared to the previous year, and Sindona suffered a 40 million dollar loss.
 Consequently, he began losing most of the banks he had acquired over the previous seventeen years.
 On 8 October 1974 the bank was declared insolvent due to mismanagement and fraud, involving losses in foreign currency speculation and poor loan policies.
 Part of the losses involved Sindona's transfer of $30,000,000 of Bank funds to Europe to recover his losses.

-According to the Mafia pentito (repentant) Francesco Marino Mannoia, Sindona laundered the proceeds of heroin trafficking for the Bontade-Spatola-Inzerillo-Gambino network.
-The mafiosi were determined to get their money back and would play an important role in Sindona's attempt to save his banks.
+Sindona became a member of the fascist Propaganda Due (#0501), a secret Masonic lodge of the Grand Orient of Italy.

-Ambrosoli murder
+Ambrosoli murder, 1979

 On 11 July 1979, Giorgio Ambrosoli, the lawyer who was commissioned as liquidator of Sindona's banks, was murdered in Milan by three Mafia hitmen commissioned by Sindona.

 Sindona feared that Ambrosoli would expose his manipulations in the Banca Privata Italiana case.
 Shortly before he was killed, the American Mafia hitman William Arico, a convicted bank robber, invoked the name of Giulio Andreotti – the influential Christian Democrat politician close to Sindona – in a threatening phone call taped by Ambrosoli.
 Arico fell to his death while trying to escape from a federal prison in New York in 1984.
 Andreotti later replied in an interview that Ambrosoli "was a person who, in Romanesque words, was looking for it".